avipars/CS-Resources/math/calculus/README.md

 *	F’(x) = 0 for all x in (a,b), then F is constant on [a,b]

-2nd derivitive test is for concavity
+2nd derivitive test is for concave up/down

 #### Derivitive Rules: